 Over 70 years ago it wasn’t uncommon for physicians to dose thyroid hormone based on symptoms alone, but now we have more sophisticated ways to determine thyroid status in the body.

 The point here though is that you should listen to the cues from your body and use them to help guide treatment (just don’t use them without the other steps).

 Step #3 – Assess Basal Body Temperature and Basal Metabolic Rate

 Your basal body temperature can be used as a surrogate marker for your metabolism.

 Consider this simplified process:

-Your cells produce energy, this energy is released as heat, this release of heat helps to set your body temperature.
+Your cells produce energy, and this energy is released as heat, and this release of heat helps to set your body temperature.

 Certain conditions (such as hypothyroidism) can REDUCE the amount of energy that you produce which may then cause your body temperature to be lower than normal through the process above.

 Because of this, you can use your body temperature (and resting heart rate) as a way to evaluate thyroid status.

 Your body temperature should be around 97.8 degrees first thing in the morning.